 To get on the path to healing is simple.

-- You are tired of living a life of poor physical or mental health
+- Tired of living a life of poor physical or mental health

-- You take steps to feel better, however small they may be
+- Taking steps to feel better, however small they may be

 “Knowing others is intelligence; knowing yourself is true wisdom.
 Mastering others is strength; mastering yourself is true power.” – Lao Tzu

-I suppose one could say that I have been on a healing path for years.
+I suppose one could say that I have been on the path to healing for years.
 Its true, one path leads to another path, then another, then another and so on.
 However, I would say that I have made a sincere conscious effort since 2012 to truly direct myself in a way that serves me and others.